Button cell battery danger warning ahead of Christmas

 “As new and interesting electronic items are introduced into the family home, the potential for children to swallow button cell batteries increases, and this can lead to choking, burning or poisoning.

 “If undetected, button cell batteries can do serious damage to the gastrointestinal system.
-Lithium batteries react with saliva, setting up an electrical current resulting in a build-up of caustic soda, which will burn through the oesophagus and major blood vessels.
+Lithium batteries react with saliva, setting up an electrical current which results in a build-up of caustic soda, which will burn through the oesophagus and major blood vessels.”